History Adjunct Instructor

 The University of North Texas System also takes actions to prevent retaliation against individuals who oppose a discriminatory practice, file a charge, or testify, assist or participate in an investigative proceeding or hearing.

-- Master's degree in History with at least 18 graduate hours in History, and outstanding experience in teaching core-curriculum World and U.S. History courses.
+- Master's degree in History with at least 18 graduate hours in History.

 - Excellent communication skills in multicultural settings.

 Physical requirements necessary to perform essential job functions